Cropster/ember-keen/README.md

 You can also do things like [multi analyses](https://keen.io/docs/api/#multi-analysis), [funnel analyses](https://keen.io/docs/api/#funnels) or [extractions](https://keen.io/docs/api/#extractions) with this method.

-Note that this will return a `DS.PromiseObject`.
+Note that this will return a promise that resolves with a POJO.
 The actual response data is available under `result`, e.g.:

 ```js
 this.get('keen').query('count', 'page-views').then(function(data) {